 Students are also prohibited from bringing to or possessing knives on school property, in a school vehicle, at an interscholastic competition, an extracurricular event, or at any school program or activity sponsored by the school district or in which the district is a participant.
-The definition of a knife includes, but is not limited to, a cutting instrument consisting of a sharp blade fastened to a handle.
+The definition of a knife includes, but is not limited to, a cutting instrument consisting of a sharp blade fastened to a handle which is capable of causing serious bodily injury.
 If a student brings or possesses a knife on school property, in a school vehicle or to any school-sponsored activity, the Superintendent may expel the student from school for a period not to exceed one (1) calendar year, with the same expulsion implications as noted above.